 Employer contributions are made in addition to employee's annual contribution amount.
-A Participant can elect the maximum contribution amount and still be eligible to receive up to \$500 in incentives during the plan year.
+A Participant can elect the maximum contribution amount and still be eligible to receive up to \$500 in incentives during the Pan Year.

-The employer contribution is not taxable income but will be reflected on the employees Form W-2 following the conclusion of the calendar year.
+The employer contribution is not taxable income, but will be reflected on the employees Form W-2 following the conclusion of the calendar year.

 Each family (meaning a Subscriber and their covered Dependents) can earn up to \$500 in HealthSelectShoppERS incentives each Plan Year.
 The incentives earned can be used in paying for a qualified FSA or LSFA expense as defined by the Internal Revenue Service.
-For more information on the TexFlex program, visit www.texflexers.com or contact TexFlex customer care toll-free at (844) 884-2364.
+For more information on the TexFlex program, visit www.texflexers.com or contact TexFlex customer care toll-free at (866) 353-9839 (TTY 711).
 Representatives are available from 7 a.m. to 7 p.m.
-CT, Monday-Friday, excluding holidays.
+CT, Monday-Friday and 9 a.m. to 2 p.m.
+CT, Saturday.

-If you have questions about this program, contact a BCBSTX Personal Health Assistant at (800) 252-8039.
+If you have questions about this program, contact a BCBSTX Personal Health Assistant at (800) 252-8039 (TTY: 711).